GULibrarySandbox/data-vis-basics/content/5-voyant.md

 - Cirrus: a word cloud showing the most frequent terms in the corpus (top left window)
 - Reader: a corpus reader that fetches segments of text as you scroll (center window)
 - Trends: a distribution graph showing terms across the corpus (or terms within a document) (top right window)
-- Summary: a tool that provides a simple, textual overview of the current corpus (bottom left window)
+- Summary: a tool that provides a simple, quantitative summary of the corpus (bottom left window)
 - Contexts: a concordance that shows each occurrence of a keyword with a bit of surrounding context (bottom right window)

 {% capture text %}